epickrram/blog-images/drafts/2017_05/scheduler_visualisations.md

 laptop, but these effects will still be present on a larger system.

 This can be a useful signal that these threads would benefit from their own dedicated pool of CPUs.
-Further work is needed to annotate the chart with those processes that were switched _in_ by the scheduler.
+Further work is needed to annotate the chart with those processes that were switched _in_ by the scheduler - i.e. the processes that are contending with the application for CPU resource.

 Using a combination of kernel tuning and thread-pinning, it should be possible to ensure that the application threads are only very rarely pre-empted by essential kernel threads.
 More details on how to go about achieving